Hamikadze/webrtc-chat/README.md

 # About webRTC chat

-This is a simple JavaScript application – video, audio and text chat room:
+This is a simple JavaScript application – video, audio and text chat room:\
-• After opening a page, user should enter his name
+* After opening a page, user should enter his name
-• After entering the name user should join new chat room
+* After entering the name user should join new chat room
-• User can copy link to the room and send to another user to invite him
+* User can copy link to the room and send to another user to invite him
-• User can send text messages to the chat and all users in the chat will see message
+* User can send text messages to the chat and all users in the chat will see message
-• Users can see who sent message to the chat and when
+* Users can see who sent message to the chat and when
-• Users can see who is in the chat room right now
+* Users can see who is in the chat room right now

 # Getting Started